Natural selection in compartmentalized environment with reshuffling: General theory of linear compartmentalized selection

 The normalization constant in the denominator of (\ref{Pxnk}) is equal to

-In each droplet of $nk$-class, the per molecule fitness density of each molecule is given by $\sigma^x_{nk}$ from (\ref{sigma-n}), where $\rho_{-x}$ is defined by (\ref{rho-x}).
-Therefore, the real fitness density $\sigma_x$ of a molecule with molecular fitness $x$ randomly selected from the population in the emulsion is given by
+In each $nk$-class compartment, the per-individual fitness density of each individual is given by $\sigma^x_{nk}$ from (\ref{sigma-n}), where $\rho_{-x}$ is defined by (\ref{rho-x}).
+Therefore, the fitness density $\sigma_x$ of an individual with phenotype $x$ randomly drawn from the whole compartmentalized population is given by

 where again $h_n\colon x \mapsto x/n$.